aimeos/aimeos-docs/src/manual/services.md

 !!! warn
     This API is deprecated.
 The recommended alternative solution is called [Accept.js](https://developer.authorize.net/api/reference/features/acceptjs.html).
 Read more about [alternative solutions](https://developer.authorize.net/api/upgrade_guide.html).

-The [Authorize.net](https://www.authorize.net/) gateway for the DPM method (collect payment details locally but pass them to the payment gateway directly) is available via the **AuthorizeDPM** payment service provider since 2015.07.
+The [Authorize.net](https://www.authorize.net/) gateway for the DPM method (collect payment details locally but pass them to the payment gateway directly) is available via the **AuthorizeDPM** payment service provider.
 If you use composer, add this to your composer.json and run *composer update*:

 ```
 composer req aimeos/ai-payments omnipay/authorizenet